mikeananev/cambada/README.md

-# Cambada
+# Cambada (fork)

 [![Clojars Project](https://img.shields.io/clojars/v/luchiniatwork/cambada.svg)](https://clojars.org/luchiniatwork/cambada)

-Cambada is a packager for Clojure based on `deps.edn` (AKA `tools.deps`).
+Cambada is a packager made by Tiago Luchini for Clojure based on `deps.edn` (AKA `tools.deps`).
 It is heavily inspired by Leiningen's jar and uberjar tasks and also supports GraalVM's new native-image making it a one-stop shop for any packaging needed for your Clojure project.

+This fork is based on DeLaGuardo work with several fixed bugs.
+The purpose of this repo is to maintain cambada in actual state.

 ## Motivation